-Beginning in Fall 2018, we're offering the MFA in Interdisciplinary Arts and Writing.
-Though it will have a new format, our MFA program will continue to be grounded in what makes it work so well.
+Beginning in Fall 2018, we're offering our MFA in a new format designed for working adults.
+However, the program will continue to be grounded in what makes it work so well.

-Our MFA program is designed for artists and practitioners who:
+Designed for artists and practitioners

 Questions about admissions or the MFA Program?

 Experience the program from a MFA student's perspective